zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

 ### Overview

 You can only go so far looking at raw data.
 Before long you want a semantic model on top of it.
 That's where our Data Analysis tool comes in.
 We've made it simple to build sophisticated models on your data, by identifying dimensions, hierarchies, and measures - with a nice clean way of saying how to aggregate - sum, average, or whatever.
 But wait, there's more.
 We make it fast, too!
 Simple SQL written against the analytic view is re-written to ensure optimal data access, and because we know about the hierarchical structure of the data, we can pre-aggregate the totals and sub-totals you want, before you've even told us you want them!
+In addition, we provide tools to easily Analyze data using visual tools like pivot tables and charts.

 In this section of the workshop, you'll create an analytic view over the table MOVIE\_SALES\_2020Q2.

 1. Start by clicking the **Data Analysis** card in the ADB **Database Actions** page.
 The page on which you'll land has some text explaining the Data Analysis utility in some detail, but let's dive straight in.

 2. Click the drop down button on the **Select Schema** selection and choose the **QTEAM** schema.
-Hint: you can search for the schema by typing QTEAM in the search area.

     > **Hint:** you can search for the schema by typing QTEAM in the search area.